-permitting expedited discovery.
-(Hansmeier Decl. ¶ 29.)7 The undersigned also finds, at least on the present record, that there is little risk of material prejudice to John Doe or the ISPs if the ISPs are served with Rule 45 subpoenas that require the ISPs to provide the actual name and contact information of one of its customers.
-Finally, John Doe and each ISP may move to quash the subpoena or seek a protective order.
+However, plaintiff did not submit Comcast's purported Internet Compliance policy as an exhibit to the present record, that there is little risk of material prejudice to John Doe or the ISPs if the ISPs 1 2 are served with Rule 45 subpoenas that require the ISPs to provide the actual name and contact information of one of its customers.
+Finally, John Doe and each ISP may move to quash the 3 subpoena or seek a protective order.
+4

-In short, good cause supports permitting plaintiff to conduct limited, expedited discovery.
-The minimal risk of prejudice to John Doe, Comcast, or any intermediary ISPs does not outweigh plaintiff's need for the discovery sought.
+5 In short, good cause supports permitting plaintiff to conduct limited, expedited discovery.
+The minimal risk of prejudice to John Doe, Comcast, or any intermediary ISPs does 6 7 not outweigh plaintiff's need for the discovery sought.